bwilsoncc/basemap/README.md

 2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1

 This started out to be an actual Esri "basemap", but it is not possible to overlay a "basemap" on top of an aerial photo.
 An Esri map can have only one "basemap" at a time.

-We call it "the basemap" but it's actually three vector tile services and a map image layer used for querying.
-Vector services work the way I want.
+I still refer to it as "the basemap" but it's actually a group of services including label layers and vector layers and a Roads MIL for querying.

 Since every Esri map requires a basemap (it defines the projection), this project also creates an "Empty basemap", which is a real basemap with a projection, but has no data in it!
 (The Esri grey map and set it to be 100% transparent still causes data transfers even though it's invisible.)